crgalley/romspline/README.md

 ### Installation ###

-To set up `romSpline`, download or clone this repository and add the path to romSpline to your PYTHONPATH variable.
+To set up `romSpline`, download or clone this repository and add the download path to your PYTHONPATH variable.

-`romSpline` requires numpy, scipy, and h5py, which come with most Python distributions.
+`romSpline` requires `numpy`, `scipy`, and `h5py`, which come with most Python distributions.